 The program at Kyushu University is run through IESP.
 Please refer to the university's web pages for more information:

 You must carry the equivalent of 12-18 UW credits while abroad, as determined through a scale for credit equivalency.
 At least 50% of the courses you take abroad must be in engineering, science, or math.
 You can take any course abroad that you can get approved as equivalent to a UW course; learn how to get courses equated.
 You can also choose from a list of courses already approved as equivalent to UW courses.
-To view all Kyushu University courses that have been equated and their UW equivalents go to IESP's Existing Equivalencies page.
+To view all Kyushu University courses that have been equated and their UW equivalents go to Kyushu's equivalency list on the 'Academics' tab at the bottom of the page.

 Consult the Kyushu University English-language course catalog (select 'Degree Programs in English' from the left margin) and the course offerings through the English program for foreigners, Japan in Today's World.
 The syllabi for these courses are available to view.
 Kyushu University offers three programs for exchange students including the opportunity to take some courses in English in various subjects (including engineering), their "Japan in Today's World" program and students with advanced Japanese language skills can take engineering courses alongside local students.
 Kyushu offers courses in several engineering departments as well as a limited selection of other subjects in the humanities and sciences.
 Most courses are worth 2 UW credits, so students should work closely with advisors prior to departure to determine courses that will fulfill degree requirements.
 Credit is not awarded to all Japanese Training & many Japanese Language courses.
 See their website for details.